-Issue Responses do that sort of thing'cause we'vegot bush and landit one the Victoria best parkit was beautifulhad a little lakedud; feedingsbarbecue areachildren and teenagers were using it) 3. entertainment facilities for youth - zero opportunities for teenagers at night in Berowra area (once or twice a year a blue light disco) or wider Hornsby area How could recreation opportunities in the Hornsby Shire area be improved7 1 More opportunities for families to do things together - eg cyclist participant reluctant to cycle on mads with 12 yr old daughter - would welcome more safe off-road opportunities Play facilities such as the Warnambul park - for all different ages families can get together on Saturdays and Sundaysand playgroups' More for teenagersso that when my kids grow up they havesomething to grow in toso they don't have to travel to the city'establishing hem to be 'cool' from now on' - outdoor and indoor and entertainment Formychildren, bikeriding opportunitiesuse Rofe Parkbut not really specialused more for skateboardsI've seen a good one in Gladesville [Ryde Council area]' Indoor, heatedp w l Restoration of beach area in Cowan Creek (at Bemwra Waters) - big tourist attraction in 1930's - beautiful holiday spot Activities More locally available cultural opportunities (music shows etc) - preference for local More multi-cultural festivals - in parks etc - would promote cultural understanding as well as pmviding attractive weekend leisure opportunities Regular weekend entertainment opportunities for young people - Fri or Sat nights each week - perhaps in a youth centre - but away from residential a r e . where they can impact badly on residents Access Improved public (ranspat-opportunities have to be accessible Improved design for safety - night lighting [older 60+ years participant - feeling more vulnerable with age] Management Management and policing of drug problem at Brooklyn/Dangar Island- 'pretty dangerous for kids therea beautifulspot but drug addicts live theredanger from used syringesand Brooklyn has a reputation for violence' Cleaning up the bushland - regeneration
+Issue Responses do that sort of thing'cause we'vegot bush and landit one the Victoria best parkit was beautifulhad a little lakedud; feedingsbarbecue areachildren and teenagers were using it) 3. entertainment facilities for youth - zero opportunities for teenagers at night in Berowra area (once or twice a year a blue light disco) or wider Hornsby area How could recreation opportunities in the Hornsby Shire area be improved? ļ!
+More opportunities for families to do things together - eg cyclist participant reluctant to cycle on mads with 12 yr old daughter - would welcome more safe off-road opportunities Play facilities such as the Warrnambul park - for all different ages families can get together on Saturdays and Sundays and playgroups' More for teenagersso that when my kids grow up they havesomething to grow in toso they don't have to travel to the city'establishing from to be 'cool' from now on' - outdoor and indoor and entertainment Formychildren, bike riding opportunitiesuse Rofe Parkbut not really specialused more for skateboardsl've seen a good one in Gladesville [Ryde Council area]' Indoor, heatedpw1 Restoration of beach area in Cowan Creek (at Bernwra Waters) - big tourist attraction in 1930's - beautiful holiday spot Activities - More locally available cultural opportunities (music shows etc) - preference for local More multi-cultural festivals - in parks etc - would promote cultural understanding as well as pmviding attractive weekend leisure opportunities Regular weekend entertainment opportunities for young people - Fri or Sat nights each week - perhaps in a youth centre - but away from residential a r e . where they can impact badly on residents Access there...danger from used syringes...and Brooklyn has a reputation for violence'